Member Organizations

 Regulation of Accountancy Profession

-Statutory auditors and chief accountants of some entities appear to be the only segments of the accountancy profession in Ukraine regulated at the state level.
-Other professionals may choose to join professional accountancy organizations (PAOs) and be subject to their regulation.
+Statutory auditors and chief accountants of certain entities are the primary segments of the accountancy profession in Ukraine that are regulated at the state level.
+Other accountancy professionals may choose to join professional accountancy organizations (PAOs) and be subject to their regulation on a voluntary basis.

 Auditors

-The Law on Audit of Financial Statements and Auditing of 2017 defines the roles and responsibilities of entities involved in the regulation of auditors, stipulates requirements for entry in the auditing profession, establishes requirements for initial and continuing professional development (IPD & CPD), and establishes technical standards to be applied by auditors.
+The Law on Audit of Financial Statements and Auditing of 2017 defines the roles and responsibilities of the entities involved in the regulation of auditors, establishes the requirements for entry into the auditing profession, sets initial professional development (IPD) and continuing professional development (CPD) requirements, and prescribes the technical standards to be applied by auditors.

-Under the Law, the requirements for entry to the auditing profession include (i) having a university degree; (ii) demonstrating theoretical knowledge and competencies by successfully passing the qualification examination; and (iii) having at least three years’ practical experience in audit.
+Under the Law, the requirements for entry into the auditing profession include a university degree, successful completion of the qualification examination demonstrating the required theoretical knowledge and competencies, and at least three years of practical experience in audit.

 Examinations are conducted by independent assessment centers accredited by the Attestation Commission.
-PAOs, institutions for higher education, and other entities may prepare candidates for the examination, in line with programs approved by the Attestation Commission.
-A candidate may also independently prepare for the examination.
+PAOs, higher education institutions, and other entities may prepare candidates for the examination in line with approved programs, while candidates may also prepare independently.

 All auditors are subject to CPD requirements.
-CPD of auditors may be conducted by legal entities that comply with requirements set by the Attestation commission, including PAOs, and audit firms that have developed their own CPD programs recognized by a PAO that is a member of IFAC.
+CPD may be provided by legal entities that comply with the requirements established by the Attestation Commission, including PAOs and audit firms whose programs are recognized by an IFAC member PAO.

 Chief Accountants

-The Law on Accounting and Financial Reporting in Ukraine of 1999 establishes the following IPD requirements for chief accountants of PIEs: a university degree in economics; three-year practical experience in finance, accounting, and taxation; and no criminal record.
+The Law on Accounting and Financial Reporting in Ukraine of 1999 establishes the IPD requirements for chief accountants of public interest entities, including a university degree in economics, three years of practical experience in finance, accounting, and taxation, and no criminal record.

-The National Securities and Stock Market Commission Regulation No. 793 of 2013 defines the following IPD requirements for chief accountants of entities traded in stock market: university degree, having a certificate from an accredited educational provider, and five years of practical experience as a chief accountant (an exception of three years if employed by banks).
-Chief Accountants of financial institutions must fulfill requirements of the National Commission for State Regulation of Financial Services Markets Regulation No.1590 of 2004, amended 2018.
+The National Securities and Stock Market Commission Regulation No. 793 of 2013 establishes the IPD requirements for chief accountants of listed entities, including a university degree, certification from an accredited educational provider, and five years of practical experience as a chief accountant, reduced to three years for those employed by banks.

 -